rosikand/snippets/_mathematics/probability/random-variables.md

 ## Poisson

+[Wikipedia](https://en.wikipedia.org/wiki/Poisson_distribution) has some good information.

+> Definition: The Poisson distribution is a discrete probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time or space if these events occur with a known constant mean rate and independently of the time since the last event ([Wikipedia](https://en.wikipedia.org/wiki/Poisson_distribution)).

 Use Poisson when you are given a rate and care about the number of occurrences.
 For example, the number of requests in 5 minutes if the average request per minute is 3.
 Another use case is to approximate computationally expensive binomial random variables.

+The key thing to know about the derivation of a Poisson is that it really is a large Binomial RV under the microscope.
+We get the probability $$p$$ via dividing the rate by the amount of time (make sure the units line up).
+Now how we get the number of trials if the unit is time?
+Well... discretize it!
+Divide the time into a very large number (approaching infinity) of rectangles (like what we do for integrals).
+That gives us our $$n$$.
+That is how Poisson is actually derived.
+See how this is really just a binomial with parameters $$p$$ and $$n$$?

 ### Approximation of binomial